allakaushik/Heart-Disease-Prediction/README.md

 - Correlation heatmaps
 - Feature-wise analysis (e.g., `sex`, `cp`, `fbs`, `thal`)
-- Visualization of target value distribution
+- Visualisation of target value distribution

 ## ⚙️ Implementation Steps

-1. Import libraries and dataset
+1. Import libraries and the dataset
-2. Perform EDA and visualize features
+2. Perform EDA and visualise features
 3. Preprocess and split the data into train/test sets
 4. Train models and evaluate using performance metrics (accuracy, precision, recall, etc.)
 5. Compare model outputs

 ## ✅ Results

 The models achieved high accuracy and were effective in identifying key predictors of heart disease.
-Ensemble models like **Random Forest** and **XGBoost** performed particularly well.
+Ensemble models, such as **Random Forest** and **XGBoost**, performed particularly well.

 ## 📌 Conclusion

 Machine learning algorithms can significantly aid in the early detection of heart disease.
-With continued improvement and larger datasets, these models can enhance personalized healthcare and preventive interventions.
+With continued improvement and larger datasets, these models can enhance personalised healthcare and preventive interventions.

 ## 📚 Institution